CHE705 FUEL CELLS THEORY AND APPLICATIONS

 • Describe the fundamentals of fuel cell electrochemistry and thermodynamics.

-• Analyze and design fuel cell components and stacks.
+• Introduce and describe the operation of fuel cell components and stacks.

-• Describe the effect of fuel cell operating conditions on the performance.
+• Discuss and analyze the effect of fuel cell operating conditions on performance.

-• Formulate and model mass, momentum and heat transfer and reaction kinetics in fuel cells.
+• Introduce models of mass, momentum and heat transfer and reaction kinetics in fuel cells.

 Course Content